 More transparency and simplicity: Setting the standard in pharmacy care

-To make drugs more affordable and easier to access for consumers, we are eliminating up to 25% of reauthorizations — more than 10% of overall pharmacy prior authorizations — for a list of 80 drugs that will be reviewed and expanded over time.
+To make drugs more affordable and easier to access for patients, we eliminate 25% of reauthorizations — more than 10% of overall pharmacy prior authorizations — for a list of 180 chronic condition drugs that will continue to be reviewed and expanded over time.

 Modernizing pharmacy payment models